CiscoSE/QuickCheck/README.md

 The original python 2 code for this tutorial can be found at "tahanson's" repository at https://github.com/webex/SparkBotDemo/blob/master/bot_demo.py

-We pulled from Steve Sfartz Postman Collection Github Repository at https://github.com/CiscoDevNet/postman-xapi to create actions/intents, i.e. commands you can execute with QuickCheck bot.
+We pulled from ObjectIsAdvantag / Steve Sfartz Postman Collection Github Repository at https://github.com/CiscoDevNet/postman-xapi to create actions/intents, i.e. commands against Telepresence Endpoints you can execute with QuickCheck bot.

 ## License